rushabhkayadra/carla-ml-safety/exercises/sheet_08_adversarial_ml/README.md

 # Exercise Sheet 8: Adversarial Machine Learning & Robustness Verification

-This directory contains the analytical derivations, empirical vulnerability profiles, and system-theoretic safety constraints for Exercise Sheet 8 ("Adversarial Machine Learning")[cite: 4].
-The primary focus of this security audit is to evaluate the susceptibility of our frozen CARLA binary perception subsystems to white-box gradient-based exploits[cite: 4].
-We implement the Fast Gradient Sign Method (FGSM) to map model degradation under strict perturbation budgets and trace these vulnerabilities up to system-level safety fallbacks[cite: 4].
+This directory contains the analytical derivations, empirical vulnerability profiles, and system-theoretic safety constraints for Exercise Sheet 8 ("Adversarial Machine Learning").
+The primary focus of this security audit is to evaluate the susceptibility of our frozen CARLA binary perception subsystems to white-box gradient-based exploits.
+We implement the Fast Gradient Sign Method (FGSM) to map model degradation under strict perturbation budgets and trace these vulnerabilities up to system-level safety fallbacks.

 ---